 - Develop anxiety symptoms when you feel nauseous or when you vomit.

-- Actively avoid situations in which it is possible to contract a stomach virus that could lead to vomiting.
+- Actively avoid situations where it is possible to contract a stomach virus that could lead to vomiting.

 - A reluctance to eat or to be peculiarly meticulous about how food is prepared.

-People who suffer from extreme cases of emetophobia often have trouble leading normal lives.
+People who have extreme emetophobia often have trouble leading their everyday lives.

 In their anxiety to avoid vomiting, they will also avoid children and alcohol.